coreinfrastructure/best-practices-badge/doc/other.md

 #### Secure Release

 *   <a name="signed_releases"></a>
+    The project MUST cryptographically sign
-    Project releases of the software intended for widespread use MUST be cryptographically signed, there MUST be a documented process explaining to users how they can obtain the public signing keys and verify the signature.
-The private key for this signature MUST NOT be on site(s) used to directly distribute the software to the public.
+    releases of the project results intended for widespread use, and there MUST be a documented
+    process explaining to users how they can obtain the public signing keys and verify the signature(s).
+    The private key for these signature(s) MUST NOT be on site(s) used to directly distribute the software to the public.
+    <sup>[<a href="#signed_releases">signed_releases</a>]</sup>

+    *Details*:
-    This includes both source code and executables (where applicable).
+    The project results include both source code and any generated deliverables where applicable (e.g., executables,
+    packages, and containers).
-    Executables MAY be signed separately from source code.
+    Generated deliverables MAY be signed separately from source code.
-    These may be implemented as signed git tags
+    These MAY be implemented as signed git tags
     (using cryptographic digital signatures).
-    <sup>[<a href="#signed_releases">signed_releases</a>]</sup>
+    Projects MAY provide generated results separately
+    from tools like git, but in those cases, the separate results MUST be separately signed.

     *Rationale*:
     This provides protection from compromised distribution systems.